Top 10 Metal Artists with the Coolest Names

 19. Jari Mäenpää

-Jari Mäenpää (born December 23, 1977) is a Finnish heavy metal multi-instrumentalist and songwriter.
-He is the founder of the metal band Wintersun, for which he records all instruments in the studio.
-Before forming Wintersun, Mäenpää was best known for his role as the vocalist and guitarist in the folk... read more
+Jari Mäenpää, born December 23, 1977, is a Finnish heavy metal multi-instrumentalist and songwriter.
+He is the founder of the metal band Wintersun, for which he sings and records most of the instruments in the studio, except the drums.
+Before forming Wintersun, Mäenpää was best known as the vocalist... read more

 20. Tim "Ripper" Owens

-Timothy S. "Ripper" Owens is an American heavy metal singer who first gained attention as the lead vocalist for Judas Priest and later for Iced Earth.
+Timothy S. "Ripper" Owens is an American heavy metal singer who first gained attention as the lead vocalist for Judas Priest and later Iced Earth.
 He took the nickname "Ripper" from the Judas Priest song "The Ripper" during his time in the tribute band British Steel.
-He currently performs with Beyond... read more
+He performs with several groups,... read more

 21. Mike Mangini

 Mike Mangini is an American drummer known for his technical proficiency and teaching expertise.
-Since 2010, he's been the drummer for the progressive metal band Dream Theater, following the departure of founding member Mike Portnoy.
-Mangini also holds several world records in drum speed and has served... read more
+He was the drummer for the progressive metal band Dream Theater from 2010 to 2023, following the departure of founding member Mike Portnoy.
+Mangini has also held several records for drum speed and served as... read more

 22. Bobby Jarzombek